o2ac/o2ac-ur/catkin_ws/src/o2ac_vision/README.md

 This component estimates the 2D pose (x,y,theta) of **small targets** in the image coordinate system.
 It feeds the output of the object detection module, a list of bounding box and object class id.

 #### Bearing and motor pose estimation
-This compornent compute in-plane rotation angle of bering using ICP algorithm.
+This component compute in-plane rotation angle of bering using ICP algorithm.
 Counter clock-wise rotation angle and tlanslation are returned.